kpine/edgemax-lego/README.md

 ## Motivation

 I was previously using an acme.sh-based deployment script that I can no longer find the source of.
 I was looking at [hungnguyenm/edgemax-acme](https://github.com/hungnguyenm/edgemax-acme), which has provided some inspiration, but I wanted to use Lego instead.

+A downside to using Lego is the binary size is massive (~34MB) compared to acme.sh (~203KB).
+There are probably many others as well, so consider using [hungnguyenm/edgemax-acme](https://github.com/hungnguyenm/edgemax-acme) before you use this one.